 Brotherly Love Ministry - Parish Nursing

-I am available from 9:00 am to 10:15 am on Sunday mornings.
-If I can be of any assistance, please stop by my office in the Library in the Sunday School wing during this time, or call or text me anytime at 484-223-7324.
+Parish Nurse Hours Kim Vaupel, RN is available from 9:00 am to 10:15 am on Sunday mornings.
+If she can be of any assistance, please stop by her office in the Library in the Sunday School wing during that time, or call or text her any time at 484-223-7324.

 WHERE TO FIND...